hedgetechllc/libopusenc-static-sys/README.md

 The library is fully `no_std` compatible and represents the minimal amount of overhead or glue code needed to utilize `libopusenc` within a Rust project.

+Rust documentation can be found [here](https://docs.rs/libopusenc-static-sys/latest), which corresponds directly to the `libopusenc` [documentation](https://opus-codec.org/docs/libopusenc_api-0.2/).

 ## Building

 In order to use this crate, you will need both `cmake` and `clang` installed on your